w3f/polkadot-wiki/docs/learn-scams.md

 ### Admin will never contact you over Telegram

 If you've received a message from an admin over Telegram, ignore it.
-Our Polkadot team will never personally message you.
+Our Polkadot team will never personally message you first.
 Our social media's are posted on our website and any new social media's will be announced by our team.

 ### Always check the source